CODAIT/max-vis/README.md

 # max-vis

-`max-vis` is a JavaScript library to help render the predictions returned by some of the deep learning models of the [Model Asset eXchange (MAX)](https://ibm.biz/max-models).
+`max-vis` is a JavaScript library and command-line utility to help render the predictions returned by some of the deep learning models of the [Model Asset eXchange (MAX)](https://ibm.biz/max-models).

 Given the JSON result (prediction) from one of the MAX image models and the source image, with `max-vis` you can render a new version of the image with predictions (i.e., bounding box, pose lines, etc) annotated on it.